-As the name implies, sustainable energy technology requires a fascination with emerging technology and an aptitude for math, science, communications and computing in addition to a desire and curiosity to improve the current energy delivery system and minimize its impact on our environment.
+As the name implies, sustainable energy technology requires a fascination with emerging technology and an aptitude for math, science, communications and computing.
+In addition, a desire and curiosity to improve the current energy delivery system and minimize its impact on our environment is required.

 Career and Economic Outlook

 The trend toward renewable energy has morphed from fad to necessity among consumers, providers and governments.
 Favorable tax treatments mean a growth in jobs, particularly in states such as Oregon, Montana and California, which have a history of progressive environmental policies.
 Salaries depend upon education.